The Real Ted Bundy: 5 Fast Facts You Need to Know

 Bundy volunteered with the Young Republicans, possibly planning on pursuing a career in politics.
 He was described by his coworkers as hard working, passionate and devoted.
 With his rugged handsomeness and ability to seem charming and friendly, perhaps Bundy might have been a successful politician if his utter psychopathy hadn’t gotten the better of him.
 He even was accepted into law school in hopes of becoming an attorney.
 While he did not complete his J.D., Bundy proved to be intelligent, and his law school education would later come into play during his criminal hearings, as crimemuseum.org explains.

 Finally, Ted Bundy volunteered at the Seattle Suicide Hotline.
 He worked alongside Ann Rule, who would go on to become an acclaimed true crime author.
 Rule, like many of the other volunteers, was in complete shock when she learned of Bundy’s crimes.
 He seemed absolutely committed to helping people, and would spend hours on the phone with the callers in crisis.
 Rule also stated that Bundy seemed very concerned about her safety and well-being.
-He would often escort her to her car and remind her to lock her doors, as The Washington Post reports..
+He would often escort her to her car and remind her to lock her doors, as The Washington Post reports.
+Bundy’s behavior defies logic and does not make sense to a rational mind.

 4. Bundy Would Go On To Commit at Least 30 Homicides in 7 States Between 1974-1978